JDeeth/DCSZap/README.md

 This is a minimal DCS-BIOS client to automate setting aircraft controls from text files.

-With thanks to SlipHavoc for [DCSAutoMate](https://github.com/SlipHavoc/DCSAutoMate), the inspiration for this project.
-I wanted to build something more lightweight, which ingests text files rather than .py scripts, at the expense of not having keyboard input or text-to-speech.

 ## Installation

 1. Install any recent Python 3 version (3.7 or later)